 In addition, “the probability of selling to an existing customer is 60 – 70% more than the probability of selling to a new prospect, which is 5-20%”.
 With re-engagement of current guests, you don’t have to put your money into extensive marketing materials and strategies to get noticed and stand apart from competitors.
 An existing guest knows your brand – they just have to be reminded of your services.
 By sending out re-engagement messages or ads, you reinforce your presence in the guest’s life and increase the probability of repeat business.

 In addition, if you go that extra mile by re-engaging a guest and end up retaining them, you can actually increase your profits – more so than with a new guest.
 Research by Fredrick Reichheld of Bain and Company cites that an increase in customer retention rates by 5% actually increases profits by 25% to 95%.
-By simply showing guests your admiration for their patronage through a carefully crafted message, you can reap a great reward.
+By simply showing guests your admiration for their patronage through exceptional customer service whether it be a carefully crafted message or an unexpected compliment, you can reap a great reward.

 Lastly, re-engagement gives you the opportunity to strategize, spice up your content and win over your guests with a more tailored approach.
 With a re-engagement strategy you’ll need something enticing, so let’s say 30% of your existing guests became disengaged between March and June.
 Taking a look at what tactics and content you put out during that time to cause such a drop can help you create new content accordingly.
 Similarly, if engagement sparked from January to February, you can take components of the tactics used in those pieces of content and use them for new re-engagement messages.
 By doing this, you pinpoint audience preference which allows you to conjure up new content and tactics that are more in line with your audience demands.
 In addition, the new content you produce can be used as collateral for your already engaging guests.